 The Washington Department of Licensing (DOL) publishes two manuals for motorcycle operators:

-- The Motorcycle Operator Manual (Form PUB-520-407) for those wishing to get their motorcycle license.
+- The Motorcycle Operator Manual (Form 520-407) for those wishing to get their motorcycle license.

 - A motorcycle with 3 wheels.